MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/crm-data-upload.md

 You can now upload your company's Customer Relationship Management (CRM) data into Workplace Analytics.
 Data from Salesforce or Dynamics CRM typically includes customer account information, sales records, purchasing history, service history, customer requests, and product inquiries.

-Workplace Analytics can combine your CRM data with your organizational (HR) and Microsoft 365 data for more advanced collaboration and productivity analysis in Workplace Analytics Query designer.
+Workplace Analytics can combine your CRM data with your organizational (HR) and Microsoft 365 data for more advanced collaboration and productivity analysis in the Workplace Analytics [Query designer](../tutorials/query-designer.md).
 For the most complete analysis, Workplace Analytics requires the following CRM data:

 * Customer accounts
 * Customer contacts